 TCS is Tax Collected at Source by seller from buyers at the time of selling some prescribed goods.
 Seller is called ‘collector’ and the buyer is called ‘collectee’.

-Every person deducting/collecting tax at source is required to obtain Tax Deduction Account Number (TAN) and Quote it in every correspondence related to TDS/TCS.
+Tax deduction Account Number (TAN) is a 10 digit alphanumeric number issued by the Income Tax Department and every person deducting/collecting tax at source is required to obtain and quote it in every correspondence/ communication related to TDS/TCS.

-(c) Payment of Contractual/Commission/ Brokerage/Professional Services (paid by non-auditable Individual & HUF ) U/s 194M
+3) Payment of Contractual/Commission/Brokerage/ Professional Services (paid by non-auditable Individual & HUF) u/s 194M.

 INTERNET BASED FUNCTIONALITIES FOR TDS/TCS COMPLIANCE BY DEDUCTORS/COLLECTORS :

 WHEN TO DEDUCT/COLLECT TAX?